Skip to Content

 Like other colors of Labradors, chocolate Labs may have white spots on their chest, paws, tails, or other parts of their body.
 As with the other types, they are classified by the AKC as permissible but not desirable.

-You may also notice your Labrador of any color developing more white patches as he gets older.
+You may also notice your Labrador of any color developing more white patches as he ages.
 This should not be surprising since dogs, just like people, get white hair as they age!

 Not every mismark will keep you from showing your Labrador.
-Some, such as the white spots mentioned above, are permissible and will be overlooked by judges.
+Some, such as the white spots mentioned above, are permissible and may be overlooked by judges.

 If you don’t plan on showing your dog, mismarks can be beneficial.
 Breeders often sell mismarked puppies for a lower price than their unicolored siblings, and they are just as friendly, smart, and loving as any other Labrador Retriever.